 Here’s what you need to do:

-- Once you notice that your cat may have ingested Chinese evergreen, quickly rinse out its mouth and flush it thoroughly with water.
+- Once you notice that your cat may have ingested Chinese evergreen, quickly rinse out its mouth and flush it thoroughly with clean water.

 - After that, feed your cat some milk, yogurt, cheese, or any other food that’s rich in calcium to relieve the burning sensation and the pain of irritation.
 This is because calcium can precipitate some of the calcium oxalate crystals.